n0j0games/spotify2discord/README.md

 * Copy the `client_id` and `client_secret` from your created application and place them in the `config.json` under `SpotifyApi`
 * Make sure your `redirect_uri` is set to `http://127.0.0.1:3000/authorize`.
 * Use `node DiscordTitle.js` to start up the program (Make sure Discord is running)
+* Alternatively use `runInBackground.vbs` to run the program without visible console